stuycs-gh-classrooms/nxtm-p00-pd09-kingdaddylebron/README.md

 ## Phase 0: Force Selection, Analysis & Plan
 ----------

-#### Custom Force: NAME OF YOUR FORCE
+#### Custom Force: Wind Force

 ### Forumla
 What is the formula for your force?
 Including descriptions/definitions for the symbols.
 (You may include a picture of the formula if it is not easily typed.)

-YOUR ANSWER HERE
+F = A * P * Cd
+A = Projected area of obj being collided with
+P = Wind pressure
+Cd = Drag Coefficient

 ### Custom Force
 - What information that is already present in the `Orb` or `OrbNode` classes does this force use?
-  - YOUR ANSWER HERE
+  - All of that

 - Does this force require any new constants, if so what are they and what values will you try initially?
-  - YOUR ANSWER HERE
+  - Yes, P

 - Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?
-  - YOUR ANSWER HERE
+  - No

 - Does this force interact with other `Orbs`, or is it applied based on the environment?
-  - YOUR ANSWER HERE
+  - Applied based on the Environment

 - In order to calculate this force, do you need to perform extra intermediary calculations?
 If so, what?
-  - YOUR ANSWER HERE
+  - Yes, it would have to do extra intermediary calculations.
+It would have to calculate the wind pressure and the area of the orb, affecting the wind force.

 ---

 ### Simulation 1: Gravity
 Describe how you will attempt to simulate orbital motion.

 ---

 ### Simulation 2: Spring